- This event has passed.

-We well know how the threats from rising sea levels, extreme fires, and worsening pollution are real and disproportionately greater for marginalized communities.
-Our federal dollars in the United States have also continued to prioritize suburban commuters on highways that pollute poorer neighborhoods in urban areas such as in San Francisco.
+We well know how the threats from rising sea levels, extreme fires, and worsening pollution are real and disproportionately impact marginalized communities.
+That impact is multiplied as our federal dollars also continue to prioritize suburban commuters on highways that pollute poorer neighborhoods in urban areas such as in San Francisco.
 Prioritizing these highways heavily impacts travel for transit dependent people – the majority of whom are low income.
 These communities are then more reliant on cars, which worsens air quality in the immediate neighborhoods and ultimately has broader implications for public health and sustainability for San Francisco and the region overall.

 Professor Kafui Ablode Attoh’s book Rights in Transit elevates the idea of transportation as a right not as merely a ‘civil right’ or even a ‘socio-economic right’ but as a fundamental right to the democratic city where urbanization politics has often alienated, excluded, and betrayed the economically disadvantaged, many of whom ride public buses.